alttch/bma-info/eva4/quickstart.rst

-   If item auto-creation is enabled in :ref:`eva4_config_core` (default from EVA ICS 4.0.2 build 2023112001), this step can be omitted as all the items are be auto-created by the fieldbus connection controller service.
+   If item auto-creation is enabled in :ref:`eva4_config_core` (default from EVA ICS 4.0.2 build 2023112001), this step can be omitted as all the items are auto-created by the fieldbus connection controller service.

 Create the items.
 There following two types of items are required:
 :ref:`eva4_unit` (can be controlled) and :ref:`eva4_sensor` (can be monitored